 - University of Charleston

 - University of Incarnate Word

 - Massachusetts College of Pharmacy

 - University of Houston

-“Houston Baptist University and the Health Professions Program advisers provided me with invaluable support and advice during the application process for Pharmacy school.
+“Houston Baptist University and the Health Professions Program advisors provided me with invaluable support and advice during the application process for pharmacy school.
 Thanks to their personal interest in my achievements and academic development, I was able to apply confidently with a flawless application and a personalized Letter of Evaluation.
-The mock interview process they conducted helped relieve anxiety and was especially useful when I started facing actual interviews.
+The mock interview process they conducted helped relieve anxiety, and was especially useful when I started facing actual interviews.
 The thoroughness of the material and the organized way in which it was presented in all my science classes at HBU helped me develop good study habits and gave me an excellent foundation for the future.
-I believe that the professors at HBU truly cared about my success and were there every step of the way to support and encourage me to achieve my goals of getting into and excelling in pharmacy school.”
+I believe that the professors at HBU truly cared about my success, and were there every step of the way to support and encourage me to achieve my goals of getting into and excelling in pharmacy school.”

 Sharon Fonseca, University of Texas School of Pharmacy